centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-elasticsearch.md

 yum install centreon-plugin-Applications-Databases-Elasticsearch
 ```

-2. Install the Plugin-Pack RPM on the Centreon server **Central**:
+2. Install the Monitoring Connector RPM on the Centreon server **Central**:

 ```bash
 yum install centreon-pack-applications-databases-elasticsearch
 ```

-3. In the *Configuration  \>  Plugin Packs*  page of the Web Centreon interface, install the Plugin-Pack 'Elasticsearch'
+3. In the **Configuration > Monitoring Connectors Manager**  page of the Web Centreon interface, install the Monitoring Connector 'Elasticsearch'

 </TabItem>
 </Tabs>